C. H. Lang

 Joe Kulicek, 18, Clerk, Lyon & Healy Music (hired 1907), 1444 South Avers Ave., Cicero, IL.
 1910 U.S. Census.

-Joe Kulicek moved from General Manager of Piano Supplies, Lyon & Healy, to Manager of Tonk Bros., “Music Trade Review,} 3 November, 1928.
+Joe Kulicek moved from General Manager of Piano Supplies, Lyon & Healy, to Manager of Tonk Bros., “Music Trade Review, 3 November, 1928.

 Joe Kulicek, “Salesman” Tonk Brothers Music, living at 3417 Kenilworth, Cicero, IL.
 1930 U.S. Census.

 Joe Kulicek’s WWII Draft Card, Illinois.
 Employed at Tonk Bros.
-Music
+Music.

-Continental Music’s Center Pin Holder, as shown in “The Piano Technician,” October 1947.
+Continental Music’s Center Pin Holder, as shown in “The Piano Technician,” October 1948.
 Rosewood Center Pin Holders were generally phased out during the WWI era.

 Joe Kulicek (Continental Music) and wife at conference, “Music Trade Review,” August, 1954

-Joe Kulicek, “Salesman,” Continental Music, living it 3417 Kenilworth, Cicero, IL.
+Joe Kulicek, “Salesman,” Continental Music, living at 3417 Kenilworth, Cicero, IL.
 1950 U.S. Census.

 Handle of Joe Kulicek’s Piano Hammer extractor.
 Circa 1940s and 1950s.